J-S-Nafeez/Read-Recycle/README.md

 # 📚 **Read and Recycle** ♻️

+## Live Demo

+You can check out the live demo of the project here: [Read-Recycle](https://read-recycle.netlify.app/)

 **Read and Recycle** is a marketplace platform designed for university students to buy, sell, or trade books, study materials, gadgets, and more.
 It also serves as a community-driven platform for lost and found items and offers ride-sharing options for students. 🚗

 ## Features: